The Science

 Challenge:

-The correct application of limb occlusion pressure (LOP) is fundamental to the safety and effectiveness of BFR.
-Yet, many devices lack precise measurement systems, leading to:
+The correct application of limb occlusion pressure (LOP) is fundamental for the safety and effectiveness of BFR.

-Over-Pressure: Risks of nerve compression, tissue damage, and discomfort.
+• Over-Pressure: Risks of nerve compression, tissue damage, and discomfort.

-Under-Pressure: Failure to induce sufficient hypoxia, reducing the desired effects on muscle activation and growth.
+• Under-Pressure: Failure to induce sufficient hypoxia, reducing the desired effects on muscle activation and growth.

 Patterson et al. (2017) report that improper pressure settings can reduce the effectiveness of BFR or increase the risk of discomfort and injury.